Digital-Defiance/BrightChain-old/README.md

 # One-Pager
 The BrightChain "One-Pager" is about 3 pages at the moment, but pending some slimming down is about as concise a document as I've put together.
 - https://apertureimagingcom-my.sharepoint.com/:w:/g/personal/jessica_mulein_com/EYoQU8qG_xlGpD0_A-mxhvoBqv3OylrfjeRAohvoC0gDQg?e=0U2XDa
-  - PDF https://github.com/BrightChain/blob/main/BrightChain-One-Pager.pdf as of 08/13/21 09:44 Pacfic time.
+  - PDF https://github.com/BrightChain/BrightChain/blob/main/BrightChain-One-Pager.pdf as of 08/13/21 09:44 Pacfic time.
   - Feedback welcome.

 # "Long-Paper"
 The BrightChain "LongPaper" is longer and a work in progress, but goes into plain language detail on all aspects.
 - https://apertureimagingcom-my.sharepoint.com/:w:/g/personal/jessica_mulein_com/EQGi-tzRmL9KotpkENN0OXcB5LQwpT7ox3vFo3eIJZrqcg?e=MZOanw
-  - PDF https://github.com/BrightChain/blob/main/BrightChain-LongPaper.pdf as of 08/16/21 13:00 Pacfic time.
+  - PDF https://github.com/BrightChain/BrightChain/blob/main/BrightChain-LongPaper.pdf as of 08/16/21 13:00 Pacfic time.
   - Feedback welcome of course.

 # Contributing
 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.
+Licensing up for debate.
+Code should eventually belong to BrightChain charitable organiztion as IP holder and generally Apache 2 / MIT / GPLv3 sort of licence.

 # Recent thoughts:
  - A lot of the reputation and resultant API throttling will be in the line of thinking with: https://en.wikipedia.org/wiki/Hashcash#Advantages_and_disadvantages